-Stir in the passata, chicken stock paste, sugar and water for the sauce (see pantry for both amounts) and the remaining Cajun spice mix.
+Stir in the passata, chicken stock paste, sugar and water for the sauce (see pantry for both amounts) and the remaining Cajun spice mix (add less if you'd prefer things milder).
 Season with salt and pepper.

 Bring to the boil, then lower the heat and simmer until thickened, 6-7 mins.